redexp/backbone-dom-view/README.md

     }
 });
 ```
 So all events with `#` before them are view events, the rest are model events.
-But there one more feature `@model_field_name` notation which will be converted to `change:model_field_name` event and it callback will be called immediately with `model_field_name` value as first argument.
+But there one more feature `@attribute_field_name` notation which will be converted to `change:attribute_field_name` event and it callback will be called immediately with `attribute_field_name` value as first argument.
+If view has `attribute_field_name` then `bind` method will listen view, if not then it will listen model of view.
 All default helpers uses this method to bind to events.
 ```javascript
 Backbone.DOMView.extend({
     template: {